lsd-so/internetdata/README.md

 ## Working with the local browser

-There are a variety of reasons why you'd be interested in working with a local browser however this can be best understood as covering that "last mile" of web scraping thanks to the [LSD language](https://lsd.so/docs/database/language) being accomodating of both headless cloud browsers as well as [our own](https://lsd.so/bicycle).
+There are a variety of reasons why you'd be interested in working with a local browser however this can be best understood as covering that "last mile" of web scraping thanks to the [LSD language](https://lsd.so/docs/database/language) being accomodating of both headless cloud browsers as well as [our own local "Bicycle" browser](https://lsd.so/bicycle).

-All that's needed is to indicate you're interested in tripping `.on()` the `"BROWSER"`.
+After you've downloaded and logged in with the same account you created an API key for, all that's needed is to indicate you're interested in tripping `.on()` the `"BROWSER"`.

 ### Google